MichaelSiehl/Coarray_Test_Program_for_Character_Data/README.md

 In our experiences such a bug may arise with coarrays of derived type containing a scalar character component.
 While the data transfer itself takes place, single letters of the coarray character component turn into something else after remote transfer.
 This failure may only occur with a slightly sophisticated code structure, as that of our example program.

 # src_with_array_character_member source code folder
 On the other hand, we did never experience such a compiler bug when using coarrays of derived type containing a (one-element) array character component.
-Thus, you should not experience a run-zime error when execute the test program of theis source code folder.
+Thus, you should not experience a run-time error when executing the test program of this source code folder.